|Best with snow brush||Hopkins 532 Mallory 26″ Snow Brush with Foam Grip||SEE IT||

 The backs of most ice scrapers are designed to weaken ice by creating divots that can then be more easily broken up by the other side of your scraper.
 So you’ll want to pull the back of your scraper over the ice on your windshield first, before using the flat side to remove it.

-A final word on shopping for a windshield ice scraper
+A final word on shopping for the best ice scrapers for windshields

 Ice scrapers are not often expensive tools and there is no reason they should be.
 That means conveniences like an attached snow brush, ergonomic handle, and other quality-of-life upgrades are likely to be affordable.
 Other enhancements such as built-in heat usually come with a greater cost, but can also save you time.
 Bottom line: The best ice scraper is one that can handle your windshield and that you can wield comfortably.